DJSdev/LogPrint/README.md

 This will not override the print function on other imported modules.

 ## Example
-Basic module called `testfile1` will be imported:
+Basic module called `testfile1` will be imported into out main program:

 	print("1hello")

 	class Test():
 	    print("2hello")
 	    def func(self):
 	        print("3hello")
 	    print("4hello")

-Since this module didn't import the new print statement, no logging will occur from print usage inside this module
+This module doesn't import the new print statement, no logging will occur from print() usage inside this module.

-Now import the new print function:
-	from log_print import print

-	print("1hello")

-	class Test():
-	    print("2hello")
-	    def func(self):
-	        print("3hello")
-	    print("4hello")
+When we run Python, we will only see logging from the main module:

 	Python 3.7.3 (v3.7.3:ef4ec6ed12, Mar 25 2019, 22:22:05) [MSC v.1916 64 bit (AMD64)]
 on win32